 In HBR 1102 and 1103 you will study virtually the entire grammar and gain a good working vocabulary of Biblical Hebrew.
 After the completion of HBR 1103, you will be prepared to read any portion of the Hebrew Bible with the aid of a dictionary and commentary.
 During the course of the year, approximately six chapters from the Bible will be read and students will be introduced to the standard reference tools used in the analysis of the Hebrew text (lexica, concordances, grammars, critical texts, commentaries, etc.).
 Since the basic grammar and vocabulary of Modern Hebrew are substantially the same as Biblical Hebrew, the course can also serve as a basis for the study of the contemporary language.
 To facilitate the transition to Modern Hebrew, the pronunciation current in Israel will be adopted, there will be oral/aural drills (though no significant conversation) and the cursive form of writing will be introduced gradually.

-A close reading of Genesis 1-12.
+A close reading of the Joseph narrative (Genesis 37, and 39-45) and brief selections from poetic and legal texts.
 The primary emphasis will be on vocabulary, grammar, and style, but some attention will be given to issues of textual and source criticism.
 There will also be exercises that will provide a review and solidify the grammar and vocabulary from Biblical Hebrew I and II.
 Prerequisite: Two semesters of Modern or Biblical Hebrew.

 - Gospel of Matthew (Undergrad), Fall 2009

 - Religions of the Graeco-Roman World, Summer 2008

 - Gospel of John Undergrad), Spring 2007